rlindner/node-red-contrib-sma-webconnect/README.md

 ## Configure

-Configure the IP address, user group and password in the node properties
+Configure the IP address, user group and password in the node properties.
+Uncheck the "Use HTTPS connection" checkbox if your inverter doesn't support HTTPS.

 ![Node properties](node-properties.png)